hrrycx/multibrot-explorer/README.md

 - change colour of fps dependent on colour of fractal
 - show orbits
 - right click to set center
-- pi approximation
+- pi approximation (done, add a ? how does this work)
 - allow negative powers
 - more colouring algorithms (and hue range)
 - reset button
 - add option to show axes
 - better styling
-- format readme
 - make code easier to read, main is awful

 ## running